 Release - Launch your design into the wild and build your narrative - create loyalty in customers and deepen investment from stakeholders by telling a compelling story

 Designing is an iterative process that never finishes.
-You should constantly be testing and refining as you understand how your users interact with your design, and how it fits within the wider system.
+You should constantly be testing and refining as you understand how your users interact with your design and how it fits into the broader system.

 IS OWNERSHIP REALLY NECESSARY?

 Central to the concept of circular economy is a shift from ownership to access; understanding that customers often only require access to a product for a short period of time after which they can return it to the service provider or pass it on to a new user.

 A host of new businesses, built on this notion, have emerged in recent years offering all manner of products to their customers on a short-term basis (through rental, subscription, sharing or leasing) rather than selling it to them forever.